 Now, just take a moment, sip a cup of coffee or tea, and think about this.
 Most of us here are of the Baby Boom generation.
 Most of our grandparents didn’t contribute much to Social Security, but got some after 65.
 Most of our parents contributed to Social Security, but not nearly as much as we did and our payments are supporting them.

 The Baby Boom generation has been followed from the beginning.
 The politicians knew we were going to get old someday and that most of us would need Social Security for our retirement—FACT.
-But basic math seems to elude our politicians in both Parties.
-I’m not going to go into that—no political rants on SCP.
+But basic math seems to elude our politicians in both parties.

 BUT, I do resent being made to feel like I am a moocher, an entitlement brat sucking off the government teat.
 I paid Social Security all of my life!
 My employers paid their share for me!
 No choice—we paid!